 1. Bose SoundLink II – Best Overall

-Moreover, these headphones offer marvelous sound for a Bluetooth headphone.
+Moreover, these headphones offer marvelous sound for Bluetooth headphones.
 And to further enhance the sound quality, the over-ear design makes for a good seal that automatically mutes out most of the background noises and reduces loud conversations to muffled sounds, which gives these headphones good passive noise cancellation.

 These headphones also feature a two-way microphone system and adaptive audio adjustment technology, which alters volume according to speech level and ambient noises.
 And they can be paired with iPhones and Android devices.
 Of course, as a pair of wireless headphones, we can’t neglect to mention that it’s got a good 15 hours battery life.